braze-inc/braze-docs/_docs/_hidden/wip_partnerships/regal.md

 # Regal

-> [Regal.io][6] is the phone and SMS sales solutions built to drive more conversations so you can hit your growth goals way faster.
+> [Regal.io][6] is the phone and SMS sales solution built to drive more conversations so you can hit your growth goals way faster.

 By integrating Regal and Braze, you can create a more consistent and personalized experience across all your customer touchpoints.
 - Send the right next best email or push notification from Braze based on what's said in a phone conversation on Regal.